rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 >**Notes:**
 >
 >- For a summary of Kubernetes features supported in Windows, see [Using Windows Server Containers in Kubernetes](https://kubernetes.io/docs/getting-started-guides/windows/#supported-features).
->- Windows worker adding script must run on Windows Server 2019 (core version 1809 or above) hosts.
+>- The script to add a Windows worker must be ran on Windows Server 2019 (core version 1809 or above) hosts.
 Core version 1803 and earlier versions do not support Kubernetes properly.
 >- Containers built for Windows Server 1803 or earlier do not run on Windows Server 2019.
 You must build containers on Windows Server 2019 to run these containers on Windows Server 2019.
 >- Windows Overlay networking requires [KB4489899](https://support.microsoft.com/en-us/help/4489899) hotfix.
 Most of Cloud-hosted VMs already have this hotfix.

 ## Objectives for Creating Cluster with Windows Support

-When setting up a custom cluster with support for Windows nodes and containers, complete the series of tasks below.
+To set up a custom cluster with support for Windows nodes and containers, you will need to complete the series of tasks listed below.

 <!-- TOC -->